Why we're transforming critical care

-Waking up in critical care can be a frightening experience.
-Hearing is often the first sense to return, so patients may be able to hear alarms and beeps, but they won’t know what these noises mean.
+Waking up in critical care can be frightening.
+Hearing is often the first of the five senses to return, so patients may hear alarms and beeps, but they won’t know what these noises mean.
 They may not be able to see or move.
-They will be on strong medication which can cause hallucinations, so they won't be able to work out what's real and what’s not.
-They may become frustrated - even aggressive - due to the trauma, confusion, and the unnatural feeling of staying in the same bed in the same room for weeks or months, maybe without even being able to look around.
+They will be on strong medication which can cause hallucinations.
+They can become frustrated and aggressive due their confusion, the trauma they've suffered, and the strangeness of staying in the same bed for weeks or months, sometimes without even being able to look around.

-Recovering from a life-threatening condition is a long and hard journey.
-So it’s not surprising that 50% of critical care patients experience post-traumatic stress disorder (PTSD), anxiety or depression.
-So we think it's important to do more than help our patients survive.
+So it's not surprising that 80% of critical care patients experience delirium, post-traumatic stress disorder (PTSD), anxiety or depression.
+We want to reduce this number and help our patients do more than simply survive.
 We want to reduce the damaging effects of staying in critical care and help people get back to their normal life as quickly as possible.

 Once a patient is out of danger, we stabilise them, help them to get better and support their rehabilitation.
 We often stay in touch with them after they leave hospital.
-So we know how tough it is for each person to get back to their old self.
-This is why we're building King's Critical Care Centre and designing it especially for the people with the most serious illnesses and injuries.
-It opens in 2018 and will revolutionise how we can treat our patients.
+This means we know how tough it is for each person to get back to their old self.
+So we're building King's Critical Care Centre and designing it specifically for people with the most serious illnesses and injuries.
+When it opens in it will revolutionise how we can treat our patients.

 " The new Centre will help us do really exciting things for our patients.
 I can't wait to see the difference it'll make."